Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/04-working-with-claims.md

 unique_name	| A human readable display name of the user.
 Example: `"alice@contoso.com"` upn	| User principal name.
 Example: `"alice@contoso.com"`

 This table lists the claim types as they appear in the ID token.
-In ASP.NET 5, the OpenID Connect middleware converts some of the claim types when it populates the Claims collection for the user principal:
+In ASP.NET Core, the OpenID Connect middleware converts some of the claim types when it populates the Claims collection for the user principal:

 -	oid > `http://schemas.microsoft.com/identity/claims/objectidentifier`
 -	tid > `http://schemas.microsoft.com/identity/claims/tenantid`